-This week's 'Athletes Beyond Bartow' baseball report includes updates on 15 of the 24 former local high school baseball players currently contributing at their respective college programs across the country.
-A few schools have completed their 2016 season, while others are wrapping up their regular seasons.
-Still other programs are moving into post-season play at conference or regional tournaments.
+This week's 'Athletes Beyond Bartow' baseball report includes updates on 16 of the 24 former local high school baseball players currently contributing at their respective college programs across the country.
+A few schools are closing out their 2016 seasons and other are moving into conference and/or regional championship tournaments.

 Bartow Sports Zone maintains a roster of local athletes competing currently on college or professional rosters.
 See the 'Athletes Beyond Bartow' page on this web site for more.